Skip to content

 Painting and Protecting the Spar

-Reading TIme: 2 Minutes
+Less than 1 minute Reading TIme: Minutes

 The time has come to get the spars on the TriPod base painted!
 As you can see in the video below, the steel looks rusty.
 This is just surface rust that is totally normal and doesn’t affect the structural integrity of the steel.
 It is unavoidable in the humid climate we are working in here on the Caribbean coast of Panama.